DhanushSriramula11/sketch2code_by_dhanushrajsr/README.md

 # sketch2code_by_dhanushrajsr
-UNDER DEVELOPMENT
+##UNDER DEVELOPMENT##
-This AI work on text detection
+This AI work on text detection,
-Whenever it detects the text it writes it own html,css and php backend code languages used:
+Whenever it detects the text it writes it own html,css and php backend code. languages used:
   1)python
 requirements: